-Social Security benefits are crucial to the finances of most retirees, with some seniors relying on benefits for 90% or more of their income.
+Social Security benefits are crucial to the finances of most retirees, with some seniors relying on benefits for at least 90% of their income.

 At the same time, determining when to claim Social Security benefits is one of the most complicated retirement decisions.